 -

-Most recent stratigraphic unit referring to the warm episod that began with the end of the last glacial period.
+The Holocene is the most recent geochronologic epoch of the Quaternary, referring to the warm episod that began with the end of the last glacial period.

 - Age